 For some people, car accidents are a minor inconvenience.
 For others though, car accidents are life-changing.
-Persistent pain, headaches, and sleeplessness plague many Bradenton car accident victims, and it’s challenging to focus on treatment while fighting with car insurers.
-Bradenton personal injury attorneys do more than file litigation.
+Persistent pain, headaches, and sleeplessness plague many Bradenton car accident victims.
+This makes it challenging to focus on treatment while fighting with car insurers.
+In Bradenton, personal injury attorneys do more than file litigation.